OldSneerJaw/synctos/CONTRIBUTING.md

 Bugs do not generally need to be documented in `README.md` unless there is some caveat that users should be aware of.
 For example, the need to double-escape backslashes in document definitions for older versions of Sync Gateway (see sync_gateway issue [#1866](https://github.com/couchbase/sync_gateway/issues/1866)).

 A change that addresses a GitHub issue with either of the [bug](https://github.com/Kashoo/synctos/issues?q=is%3Aissue+label%3Abug) or [enhancement](https://github.com/Kashoo/synctos/issues?q=is%3Aissue+label%3Aenhancement) labels must include an entry in `CHANGELOG.md`'s "Unreleased" section according to the guidelines at [Keep a Changelog](http://keepachangelog.com).
-Whenever a component is marked for deprecation, its name must be listed under the "Deprecated" heading (e.g. "`etc/test-helper` module").
+Whenever a component is marked for [deprecation](https://nodejs.org/dist/latest-v8.x/docs/api/util.html#util_util_deprecate_function_string), its name must be listed under the "Deprecated" heading (e.g. "`src/testing/test-helper` module").
 Likewise, when a component has been deleted, its name must be listed under the "Removed" heading.
 Other issue types that do not have a functional impact on the application's behaviour (e.g. a [task](https://github.com/Kashoo/synctos/issues?&q=is%3Aissue+label%3Atask)) generally should not be listed in the changelog.

 ### Example document definitions